openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 To create index run the following statement:

-    CREATE INDEX index_name USING bloom ON table1 (column);
-    CREATE INDEX index_name USING bloom ON table1 (column) WITH ("autoload" = false);
+    CREATE INDEX index_name USING bloom ON table1 (id);

-**Note:**   Index for decimal type columns is not supported currently.
-For more details follow the [issue](https://gitee.com/openlookeng/hetu-core/issues/I2AMH0?from=project-issue)
 ### 4. Run query

-After index is created, run the query; index will start loading in the background.
+After index is created, it will autoload into coordinator cache.
-Subsequent queries will utilize the index to reduce the amount of data read and query performance will be improved.
+Future queries will utilize the index to reduce the amount of data read and query performance will be improved.

+    # running the same query again should now result in fewer splits and improved performance
+    SELECT * FROM hive.schema.table1 WHERE id="abcd1234";

 ## Configuration Properties